Skip to main navigationSkip to main content

 When will the KHIE Portal be available for use?

-We expect the bulk of the data will be live in the KHIE Portal by mid-March 2026.
-Users should plan on transitioning to the KHIE Portal around the same time.
+We expect the majority of the data to be live in the KHIE Portal by mid-March 2026.
+Users should plan to transition to the KHIE Portal around the same time.
+The ePartnerViewer will be decommissioned on March 20, 2026.

 No, the KHIE Portal is a patient-centric tool and doesn’t allow a search for specific information.

-Does the new KHIE Portal offer the Bookmark feature that was in the ePartnerViewer?
-If so, will the patients already bookmarked be bookmarked in the new KHIE Portal?
+Does the new KHIE Portal offer the Bookmark feature that was available in the ePartnerViewer?
+If so, will the existing list of bookmarked patients be set up in the new KHIE Portal?

-No, there is not a Bookmark feature available in the new KHIE Portal; the bookmarked patient list wouldn’t be available.
+No, there is not a Bookmark feature available in the new KHIE Portal; the bookmarked patient list will not be available.

-Yes, each MCO will be able to access the health information associated with its Medicaid membership.
-This access is allowable under the Participation Agreement KHIE has with the Department for Medicaid Services regarding permitted use allowing access for care coordinating and quality purposes.
-Each MCO will provide a panel of Medicaid members to ensure appropriate access.
+Yes, if desired, each MCO will be permitted to access the health information associated with its Medicaid membership.
+This access is allowable under the Participation Agreement with the Department for Medicaid Services (DMS) regarding permitted use allowing access for care coordination and quality assessment purposes.
+Each MCO will provide a panel of its Medicaid membership to ensure appropriate access.
 MCOs will utilize the break-the-glass feature.

 Will social security numbers (SSN) be visible in the KHIE Portal?